Sean MacEoin (general): Early life

-MacEoin on was born in the Cooley Peninsula in Co Louth.
+MacEoin on was born in the Cooley Peninsula in County Louth.

 Military career

 He joined the Irish Army as a cadet in 1930.

 He served as a battalion commander during The Emergency.
 After the war, he held appointments in an infantry and cadet school.
 He was appointed commandant of the Irish Military College in 1957.
 In January 1960, he was appointed the Irish Defence Forces Chief of Staff.
 He was the first graduate of the Irish Military College to have the role.

 In 1961, he was appointed as the Force Commander of the United Nations Operation in the Congo, which was considered a great honour for the Irish Defence Forces, he commanded it during some of the fiercest fighting of the Congo Crisis.
-He found himself in command of 20,000 troops of many different nationalities including Irish, Swedish, Indian, Ethiopian and Ghanaian, among which he was held in high regard.
+He was in command of 20,000 troops of a number of different nationalities including Irish, Swedish, Indian, Ethiopian and Ghanaian.
 U Thant, the United Nations Secretary General said General MacEoin had "discharged his duties with eminence", and he was awarded a Distinguished Service Medal.
 On his return to Ireland, he took over his role as Chief of Staff of the Defence Forces.
 The emergence of The Troubles in 1969 left the Irish Army somewhat overstretched.

 He retired as chief of staff of the Irish Defence Forces in 1971.